 My lab is devoted to experimental research in the field of musical acoustics.
 I specialize in the use of optical techniques to study the vibrations of musical instruments, with an emphasis on instruments of the percussion family.
-I am an active member of the Acoustical Society of America, as well as the Society's Technical Committee on Musical Acoustics.
-Recent projects have involved the physics of drums, crotales, cymbals, and vibraphone bars.
+Recent research projects have involved the physics of drums, crotales, cymbals, vibraphone bars, and the musical saw.

 I am active in the physics education community, participating in American Association of Physics Teachers conferences as well as "education in acoustics" sessions of the ASA.
 I enjoy developing and presenting new ideas for lab experiments, demonstrations, and classroom teaching methods.